Eni's Kitan Oil Project

 In May 2015, Repsol acquired the entire Talisman company.

 On 1 June, Hibiscus announced that it had retracted its offer to buy Talisman's 25% share of Kitan because "Conditions Precedent have not been fully satisfied" by the seller.
 In response to questions from Malaysian regulators, Hibiscus explained that Talisman had not met clauses 2.1(c) and 2.3(c) of their Share Sales Agreement on time, although Talisman disagreed.
-The cancellation of the sale was reported in the trade media Rigzone and Upstream.
+The cancellation of the sale was reported in the trade media Rigzone and Upstream, and Repsol remains a 25% partner.

 Although Eni had contracted Kitan's floating processing platform until October 2016, at the beginning of September 2015 Eni announced that it was terminating the contract ten months early, even though it will have to pay a penalty.
 As a result, Kitan production is expected to end by mid-December 2015.
 On 14 December, Platts reported that Kitan was no longer shipping cargoes on the spot market.
 In the local press, ANP President Gualdino da Silva acknowledged (right) that production had stopped but said that there is still oil in the Kitan field.
 According to ANP's website, Kitan made its final royalty payment in December 2015.